haveric/StackableItems/README.md

 ### Changelog:

+#### Coming Soon:
+* Removed virtual items.
+They never worked properly and until bukkit supports all inventory movement api, they wouldn't anyway.

 #### Version 0.9.3.1.t1
 * Compatibility fix for RecipeManager: Delay two ticks for updating the player inventory in crafting/workbench